An Idea Is Born

-Shirley's original recipe can still be found in her hand-written cookbook, though it's carefully locked away at Goupie HQ, so no luck in making your own - very hush hush!
-This is the recipe that saw the Noble/Simpson family through 50 years of Goupie making.
+Shirley's original recipe can still be found in her hand-written cookbook, though it's carefully locked away at Goupie HQ - very hush hush!
+This is the recipe that saw the Noble/Simpson family through 50 years of in-home Goupie making.
 It was enjoyed at many a family event, car drive and even in extra-special packed lunches!

 They met over 30 years ago, when Joe interviewed Janet for a job.
 Needless to say, she got it.
-After working together for a number of years (including a few of their own enterprises), moving in with each other and getting married, the couple decided it was time to take the next step.
-They needed to start building their legacy, and bring something new into the world.
+After working together for a number of years (including a few of their own enterprises), moving in with each other, getting married and having two daughters, they found themselves looking for the next challenge: their legacy.

-Along the way, Janet and Joe had moved to the countryside and had two Children: Grace and Hannah.
-It was Grace and Hannah's idea for their parents to start selling Goupie and, after many dinner table discussions, Janet decided to whip up a batch and do some research.
+It was Grace and Hannah's idea for their parents to start selling Goupie and, after many dinner table discussions, Janet decided to whip up a batch and test it on the local market.

 This put the pair in quite the predicament.
 They hadn't yet formed any sort of official business plan, designed any packaging, or even worked out just how they were going to produce the product in larger quantities.
 Fortunately, they're a resourceful duo, and quickly whipped up a complete looking package to send out to these first few customers.
 This included the tagline still used on packaging today (for those of you who somehow haven't memorised it, it goes something like this: a devilishly moreish chewy chocolate confection with a hint of crunch).
 Not bad for quick thinking, eh?

 Where Are We Now?

-From those humble beginnings, Goupie has now grown into a (somewhat) functioning business, with a number of employees, a bespoke (SALSA certified) factory unit, its very own Chocolate House in Tunbridge Wells, and a huge range of customers.
+From those humble beginnings, Goupie has now grown into a (somewhat) functioning business, with a number of employees, a clear vision, bespoke (SALSA certified) factory unit, its very own Chocolate House in Tunbridge Wells, and a huge variety of customers.